Oslandia/osm-data-classification/README.md

 or

-`python3 -m luigi --locale-scheduler --module analysis_tasks AutoKMeans --dsname region`
+`python3 -m luigi --local-scheduler --module analysis_tasks AutoKMeans --dsname region`

 `dsname` mean "dataset name".
 It must have the same name as your `*.osh.pbf` file.